anniecherk/anniecherk.github.io/_posts/2026-01-11-ai-for-learning.markdown

 Unless you're writing a literal prototype that will be thrown away (and you're confident it will actually be thrown away), the most expensive part about building a system is the engineering effort that will go into maintaining it.
 It is, therefore, very worth-while to be opinionated about how to structure the code.
 I find that the ai can do an okay job at throwing code out there, but I can come up with a much better division and structure by using my human brain.

 A time I got burned by not thinking about libraries & how to break down a problem was when I was trying to fix noisy errors due to a client chatting with a system that had some network blips.
 I asked an ai model to add rate limiting to the existing http client in a codebase, which it did by implementing exponential backoff itself.
 This isn't a very good solution, surely we don't need to do that ourselves.
-But I was sloppy and put up that code in a PR.
-I'm glad that a coworker noticed and asked, why not use the rate limiting built into the http client?
-That was clearly the appropriate way to solve that problem, and my sloppy code would have been more complicated to maintain in the future.
-I'm glad there was at least one human brain in that loop to catch my mistake.
+I didn't think this one through, and was glad a coworker with their brain on caught it in code review.

 ## i write my docs / pr descriptions / comments with my human hands